-Gislen came to the conclusion that the children’s underwater vision could be improved by two things; either by changing the shape of the lens, which is called accommodation, or by making the pupil smaller and increasing the field of depth.
+Gislen came to the conclusion that the children’s underwater vision could be improved by two things.
+First, by changing the shape of the lens, which is called accommodation.
+Or, alternatively, by making the pupil smaller and increasing the field of depth.

-To test the latter, the pupil size of the Moken were measured, however the pupils could only constrict to the normal human limit.
+To test the latter, the researchers had to measure the pupil size of the Moken.
+However, the pupils only constricted to the normal human limit.
 This didn’t dismiss the entire theory, because even a pupil constricted to the limit could help to see underwater.

 Through numerous calculations, Gislen concluded that the lens must also be accommodating in order for the Moken children to see as far and as clearly as they do underwater.
 Dolphins have a similar lens.
 Because the lenses in children’s eyes are much more flexible, it is easier to accommodate than it is for adult.

-After her trip in 2003, Gislen traveled back to test the children once more as they entered their teenage years.
-Though they could still see as well as they could when they were younger, the tsunami of 2004 forced much of the tribe inland.
-Gislen believes the next generations won’t have the same underwater sight as the children she tested.
+After her trip, Gislen traveled back to test the children once more as they entered their teenage years.
+Gislen believes the next generations won’t have the same clear underwater vision as the children she tested.